nathonius/obsidian-collapse-all/README.md

 Right click on a folder in the file explorer and select "Collapse this level" or "Expand this level" to collapse or expand only that folder and its children.

+### Expand Attachment Folder

+By default the configured attachment folder will not be expanded (if one is configured).
+This is configurable in plugin settings.

 ![CollapseAll](docs/CollapseAll.gif)

 ## Changelog